-On many of the control retrofit projects on which Bob has worked with manufacturers and producers, he helps with ways to justify the investments to do these projects.
+On many of the control retrofit project on which Bob has work with manufacturers and producers, he helps with ways to justify the investments to do these projects.
 Areas where better performance can happen includes delivering better performance in availability, maintenance costs, thermal efficiency, emissions, load change responsiveness, turndown, operator interaction and span of control.
 Better instrumentation and controls play are large role in generating these improvements.

 Justification can take many forms.
 Three main areas are in regulatory compliance, safety and overall availability & reliability.
 From a regulatory compliance perspective, a well-executed project delivers full compliance with current NFPA and insurer recommendations and best practices.
 Also emissions are reduced.

 From a safety perspective, existing sensors, final elements and logic solvers can be upgraded to Safety Integrity Level (SIL)-capable equipment for the required safety functions.

 There’s a long list of ways that availability and reliability are improved as justification for a combustion unit optimization project, including:

 Bob and the Industrial Energy consultants can help you justify ways to improve the performance of your combustion unit assets and execute these projects.
 Visit the Industrial Energy & Onsite Utilities section on Emerson.com for more on the technologies and solutions that can drive improved performance in safety, reliability, efficiency and emissions.

 The post Optimizing Combustion Processes appeared first on the Emerson Automation Experts blog.